norcalbiostat/prof_website/content/authors/admin/_index.md

 ---

-When I'm not on campus, typically i'm growing :carrot::ear_of_rice::tomato::eggplant::green_apple: for my family, out adventuring with my :dog::poodle: , or getting some :video_game::game_die::books: time in.
+When I'm not on campus, typically i'm growing :carrot::ear_of_rice::tomato::eggplant::green_apple: for my family, out adventuring with my :dog:🧔:poodle: , or getting some :video_game::game_die::books: time in.

 Campus life consists of: